GIScience/openrouteservice/docs/run-instance/building-from-source.md

 # Building from Source

-If you need to customize your openrouteservice instance even further than what is possible by [configuration](/run-instance/configuration/index.md), or want to start [contributing](/contributing/index.md) to the openrouteservice project, the following section will give you starting points.
+If you need to customize your openrouteservice instance even further than what is possible by [configuration](/run-instance/configuration/index.md), you might need to make changes to the code.
+If you implement features that might be useful for others as well, consider [contributing](/contributing/index.md)!
+The following instructions are useful to get you set up to start modifying the code.

 ## Prerequisites